Alarms Are Inevitable – Here’s How To Respond

 Guidance Regarding Network Timing Maintenance

 I have personally been involved with the implementation and maintenance of Network Synchronization and its associated systems for over 25 years.
 It is interesting, timing and power are two of the most mission critical elements in any communication network, yet neither have received the appropriate level of attention they both deserve.
 Some years ago, an internal study was conducted to determine the most common causes for FCC reportable events.
 As you may have guessed, both power and timing were at the top of the list.
-The point of this post is to provide the reader with some guidelines when working on timing networks.
+The point of this post is to provide the reader with some guidelines when working on timing networks alarms.

 Rob Jodrie